Consilium5128/Emotion-Recognition-FER4/README.md

-# Emotion-Recognition-FER4
+# Emotion-Recognition-FER
 Master Repository for all model code, Pre-processing+feature extraction+classification+validation

 The Emotion Recognition using Facial Expressions project was offered by Brain and Cognitive Society, Science and Technology Council, IIT Kanpur in the summer of 2020.
-The project, as is self-explanatory from it's name, aims to to detect involuntary emotional response occurring simultaneously with conflicting voluntary emotional response and identifying true emotions by building classifiers that categorise facial expressions into 6 universal emotion categories (+1 neutral)
+The project aims to to detect involuntary emotional response occurring simultaneously with conflicting voluntary emotional response and identifying true emotions by building classifiers that categorise facial expressions into six universal emotion categories (+1 neutral)

 1. Anger
 2. Happiness